Cryptonomic/ConseilJS/docs/README.md

 ### Tezos Chain Operations

 To execute operations on the Tezos chain a link to a Tezos node is required.
-One can be found on the [tzscan public node page](https://tzscan.io/nodes).
+One can be found after logging into [Nautilus Cloud](https://nautilus.cloud) for both testnet and mainnet.
 Be sure to initialize the `tezosNode` variable accordingly.
 Interface to this functionality is in the `TezosNodeWriter` namespace.

 #### Create a Tezos testnet account